oVirt/ovirt-site/source/vdsm/supervdsm-service.html.md

 ## General

 Supervdsm is responsible for all privileged operations.
-Currently Supervdsm is managed (started and restarted) by unprivileged process 'vdsm'.
+Currently Supervdsm is managed (started and restarted) by unprivileged process 'vdsm' and vdsm starts up by init service manager.
 To perform that, Vdsm process runs privileged operations, manage process that runs as root, and communicate with it by external UDS.
 All that leads to races between new and old instances of the process.
-Aim of this feature is to get Vdsm to be a pure unprivileged process and simplify the handling of crashes and re-establish communication between Vdsm and Supervdsm after failures.
+Aim of this feature is to get Vdsm to be a pure unprivileged deamon and simplify the handling of crashes and re-establish communication between Vdsm and Supervdsm after failures.

 ## Owner